SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ## Input and Output Considerations

 Many commands in the CLI handle complex input and/or output, mostly for use with the SmartThings REST API.

-Input can always be passed as JSON or YAML and in a couple cases a "question and answer" mode is provided.
+Complex input can always be passed as JSON or YAML and in a couple cases a "question and answer" mode is provided.

 The output format will match the input format unless otherwise specified.
+When there is no input specified the default will be a user-friendly (often table) formatted style if the output is going to the console or JSON otherwise.

 | Name | Shortcut | Description |
 | -- | -- | -- |